 It’s been well documented that amphetamines are liable to create symptoms very similar to severe mental illness.
 A recent Swedish study reported that amphetamine users were more likely to exhibit severe mental disturbances than were cocaine or heroin users.
 And if an amphetamine user happens to already possess mental instabilities, abuse of amphetamines is likely to make them worse.

 The most serious mental harm that has been shown to accompany amphetamine use is indeed dangerous and severe.
 Psychosis, depression, suicidal behavior, violence, delusions, hallucinations all can result from heavy amphetamine use.
 Common hallucinations can include feelings of paranoia, visual or tactile impressions.
 At one time in the research of effects of amphetamines, it was thought that all these symptoms were just brought out in a susceptible person by the amphetamine use.
 It has since been proven that heavy amphetamine use can cause these problems in a mentally healthy and stable person.

 The Final Straw

 There is no one standing by to warn you of the risks of using amphetamines, especially not if someone stands to make money by turning you into a paying customer.
 This is why drug education is one of the most important community activities carried out by Narconon staff and volunteers.
-Across the US and around the world, these staff and volunteers carry the Narconon drug education curriculum out to young people so they learn for themselves why they should never, ever start using drugs.
-When the Narconon drug education curriculum reaches school children and businesses and thereby prevents drug use, there is greater hope that drug dealers and illicit labs producing amphetamine and methamphetamine can permanently be put out of business.
+Across the United States and around the world, these staff and volunteers carry the Narconon drug education curriculum to young people so they learn for themselves why they should never start using drugs.
+When the Narconon drug education curriculum reaches schoolchildren and businesses and thereby prevents drug use, there is greater hope that drug dealers and illicit labs producing amphetamine and methamphetaminecan permanently be put out of business.

 If you know someone who has a problem with amphetamines or other drugs, contact a Narconon meth rehab counselor.